Nowa wersja Alpine - Tiger wyposażona jest w widlasty, 8 cylindrowy silnik amerykańskiego Forda.

 Sunbeam Rapier Series IV Saloon superseded the Series III A in the autumn of 1963.
 Changes include a restyled bonnet and front end, reshaped side flashes, modified facia, adjustable steering column, servo-assisted brakes and improvements to the 1592-cc engine which increased the power output.
 Not available as a convertible.

 Sunbeam Alpine Series IV.
-The modified Sports Tourer and GT Hardtop are distinguishable from the end of prod.
-Series III versions mainly by the single horizontal bar radiator grille with central medallion, restyled sidelamp units and rear wings with fins being cropped down and overriders with rubber inserts.
+The modified Sports Tourer and GT Hardtop are distinguishable from the discontinued Series III versions mainly by the single horizontal bar radiator grille with central medallion, restyled sidelamp units and rear wings with fins being cropped down and overriders with rubber inserts.
 Power output of the engine is increased as for the Series IV Rapier.

 Ian Garrad, manager of Rootes' operations on the West Coast of the USA, had been watching with interest the success of the AC Cobra.
 The Cobra was the result of fitting a Ford V8 into the AC Ace.
 In 1963, Carroll Shelby and Ken Miles were each commissioned to build a prototype Ford V8-powered Alpine.
 The Shelby prototype was eventually presented to Lord Rootes who was sufficiently impressed to give the project the go ahead.
 The Tiger, introduced in 1964, combine the Series IV Alpine bodyshell with a 4.2 litre Ford V8 engine.
 The Tiger is assembled by Jensen in West Bromwich.
 It is dubbed Tiger in honour of the 1920's Sunbeam racing car of the same name.
 In some markets, however, it is sold as the Alpine V8.
 Carol Shelby of AC Cobra fame fitted Ford 164 bhp 4261cc V8 into the Alpine to make the Tiger.
 Stiffer structure and springs, rack and pinion steering, and better brakes to go with it.